recursion-ninja/subway-virus-transmission/README.md

 This repository contains a simulation of virus transmission dynamics on a subway system.
 The NYC MTA's L-line and SARS-COVID-II are used as foci of the simulation's study.

-Authors:

- - Alex Washburn
- - Andrew Lee
- - Kamil Sachryn
- - ChuanYao Lin
- - Ye Paing
+**Authors**: Alex Washburn, Andrew Lee, Kamil Sachryn, ChuanYao Lin, Ye Paing

 ### Installation